OrangeReaper/abMountWatcher/README.md

 ABMountWatcher is enabled by default; this can be changed on creation, or by a call to *setEnabled(bool)*;

-QFileSystemWatcher examines each path added to it.
-Files that have been added to the QFileSystemWatcher can be accessed using the files() function, and directories using the directories() function.

 The mountState(bool) signal is emitted when the number of files in the monitored directory changes to less than three; or changes to be more than two.
 The boolean state is *true* when the number of files in the monitored directory is more than two.

-#The Reason for ABMountWatcher
+# The Reason for ABMountWatcher
 QT provides a [QFileSystemWatcher](https://doc.qt.io/qt-5/qfilesystemwatcher.html) class, which, on first glance would seem to provide the same functionality as ABMountWatcher.
 However, in a Linux system [QFileSystemWatcher](https://doc.qt.io/qt-5/qfilesystemwatcher.html) relies on [inotify](http://manpages.ubuntu.com/manpages/bionic/man7/inotify.7.html) which is not responsive to filesystems being mounted on top of a monitored directory; cf:

     If  a filesystem is mounted on top of a monitored directory, no event is generated, and no